 House-buying isn’t something you should attempt on your own.
 There are too many possible land mines you could run into if you try to do it singlehandedly.
 You’ll need well-trained real estate agents to walk you through the process.
 Once you’ve narrowed down the town or towns where you want to live, you should be able to pick up the phone and say, “Show me homes for sale in Montgomery.”
 And your real estate agent should be able to put together some viewings in Montgomery pretty quickly, hopefully because he or she knows Montgomery incredibly well after so many years spent selling houses in that area.

 Real estate professionals know that your life could look very different in five or ten years’ time.
 In fact, it could look different in just a year.
 Ask to see homes with flexibility.
 In other words, you’ll want rooms that can be turned into something else quickly and easily.
 Sure, that nice room in the back corner of the house might be a study today, but it can also easily be converted into a nursery.
 A room with plenty of windows and sunlight can be used as both a guest room or a playroom for the kids.
 Seek out dynamic spaces rather than static ones.
-When your agent shows you a home, walk around it and think of all the different things it could be.
+When I wanted to sell my house in Maricopa AZ and was looking at new ones, I walked around them and thought of all the different things they could be.
 If you have trouble imagining those possibilities, it may not be the right house for you.